-You can also apply to the RTA Dispute Resolution Service for telephone conciliation to resolve the dispute.
-If you need help to recover your bond contact a tenant advice service.
+If your bond is not lodged with the RTA you can also apply to the RTA Dispute Resolution Service for telephone conciliation to resolve the dispute.
+If you need help to recover your bond contact us for advice.

-For more information see the Rental Bonds Tenancy fact sheet.
+For more information see the Rental Bonds fact sheet or contact us for advice